onzfonz/comp227/src/content/2/en/part2e.md

 ```

 Using element types for defining CSS rules is slightly problematic.
-If our application contained other <i>li</i> tags, the same style rule would also be applied to them.
+If our application contained other `li` tags, the same style rule would also be applied to them.

 If we want to apply our style specifically to notes, then it is better to use [class selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/Class_selectors).

-In regular HTML, classes are defined as the value of the <i>class</i> attribute:
+In regular HTML, classes are defined as the value of the `class` attribute:

 ```html
 <li class="note">some text...</li>
 ```

 In React we have to use the [className](https://reactjs.org/docs/dom-elements.html#classname) attribute instead of the class attribute.
-With this in mind, let's make the following changes to our <i>Note</i> component:
+With this in mind, let's make the following changes to our `Note` component:

 ```js
 const Note = ({ note, toggleImportance }) => {